IGC-Advanced-Imaging-Resource/image-analysis-python-napari/episodes/02-applying-filters.md

 ::::::::::::::::::::::::::::::::::::: challenge
 ## Exercise 7: Applying filters

-Load the last channel of FluorescentCells_3channel.tif and build a figure displaying it in each of the following forms:
+Look at the documentation pages for the mean and Gaussian filters above.
+Load the last channel of FluorescentCells_3channel.tif containing the nuclei, and build a figure displaying it in each of the following forms:

 - original image
 - 5x5 square mean filter applied